MiSTer-devel/GBA_MiSTer/README.md

 - Nes/Famicon classics (most of them)
 - Dragon Ball Z - Taiketsu
 - Dragon Ball Z - The Legacy of Goku
+- Rocky: tests for sram, game is using eeprom

 # Status
 ~1600 games tested until ingame: